whitefusionhq/whitefusion.studio/src/tech.md

 This our chance as Rubyists to define {% mark %}the next ten years of building digital experiences and publications.{% endmark %} Which brings us to the next item on our list:

-### Rails Nano
+### Arch

 {:.lead}
-An API for Your Bridgetown Site
+The Seemless Backend for Your Bridgetown Site

-{% mark %}_Coming Q1 2021!_{% endmark %} OK, so you build a static site using Bridgetown and deploy it on Vercel.
+{% mark %}_Coming Q3 2021!_{% endmark %} OK, so you build a static site using Bridgetown and deploy it on Render or Vercel.
 Publishing content is a breeze.
 But now you want to add payments.
 Handle complex forms.
 Display a dashboard with live reporting.
 Put some content behind a paywall.
 Provide specialized editing functionality.

-In other words, **you need an API for your website.** And what better way is there for Rubyists to create an API than to use Rails?
+In other words, **you need a backend for your website.** And what better way is there for Rubyists to create an API than to use a solution built on top of proven tools such as Rake, Rack, and Puma?
+Welcome to **Arch**.
+It's a potent blend of Jamstack and traditional monolith development practices to make developing static/dynamic websites a reality.

-However, {% mark %}stock Rails is pretty overwhelming{% endmark %}.
-You get a ton of frameworks out of the box you might not need.
-It's unclear how to strip it down to the studs.

-We're building **Rails Nano** as the answer to that conundrum.
-Jumpstart a _streamlined_ backend API folder living {% mark %}inside your Bridgetown site repo{% endmark %} with just a single command, and add additional frameworks only if and when necessary.
-Render up-to-the-second HTML using the same Bridgetown templates as your static builds.
+Jumpstart a _streamlined_ backend folder living {% mark %}inside your Bridgetown site repo{% endmark %} with just a single command.
+Use [Roda](http://roda.jeremyevans.net){:target="_blank"} out-of-the-box for lightning fast server responses.
+Add additional frameworks such as Rails only if and when necessary.
+Render up-to-the-second HTML **using the same Bridgetown templates** as your static builds.
 Deploy via a number of potential solutions depending on your topology preferences and traffic projections.
 It's the {% mark %}Dreamstack{% endmark %} fully-realized: APIs _and_ Markup all expressed through Ruby-based solutions.
 Stay tuned.

 ### Ruby2JS